chloealbright/EngineerAtlas/_Interview Prep/Interview Prep Objectives.md

-The [Interviewer's assessment](https://docs.google.com/document/d/1nS41AQTLAZwCOEhBhrwpoqh5Y7kePWJbSpo1RXHjTF0/edit#heading=h.kp8q0b8j3i66) of your performance is usually based on:
+The [Interviewer's assessment](Intro%20Technical%20Mock.md) of your performance is usually based on:
 + Analytical Skills
 + Coding Skills
++ Computer Science Fundamentals / Data Structures
 + Did you display this throughout your interview process?
 + Experience
 + Culture fit / Communication skills